Dr Louise H. Hall

 Profile

-I am a Research Fellow within the Academic Unit of Primary Care, working across a range of cancer prevention trials (details below).
+I am a Senior Research Fellow within the Academic Unit of Primary Care, working across a range of cancer prevention and risk reduction trials (details below).
 My broad research interests include improving outcomes for people living with and beyond cancer and long-term health conditions.
 My particular interests are in improving quality of life, physical activity, and psychological health, through complex intervention designs.
 My background is in health psychology and behavioural science and my areas of expertise involve intervention co-development, behaviour change techniques, trial management, and a range of qualitative and quantitative methods.

 Trials I am currently working on: